 The alarm goes at seven.
 We have both been awake for a while.

 I feel great.
 My blood oxygen level is at 95% and my pulse rate is in the mid-sixties.
 Normal for me at near sea level.
 At elevations at times it had been 67% and over a 100.
 Breathing exercises helped both numbers temporarily, but you are not doing breathing exercises when you are asleep.
 Juanita wanted the blood oxygen finger monitor for her birthday.
-I have enjoyed using her gift more than almost any other birthday gist I have given her.
+I have enjoyed using her gift more than almost any other birthday gift I have given her.

 Breakfast is on the roof and happens in stages, but we get enough to eat and visit with other guests.
 Breakfast ends at nine and the tour we arrange with the owner starts at nine-thirty.
 Between those two times I upload a bunch of mostly complete sections for the web page.
-Later, in the evening, I detect typos in everyone, and do some editing.
+Later, in the evening, I detect typos in every one, and do some editing.
 Uploading to follow.

 The guide shows up and off we go.
 Juanita, a sturdy female German college student, a tall German middle aged man and me.
 The guide’s car is one of the smaller models Hyundai makes.
 We manage to fit into it and get out and in again at various viewpoints for Nazca and Paracas lines petroglyphs.
 These are designs on the surface of the desert made by removing rocks or adding rocks so the clear spaces between them are visibly distinct from the surrounding surfaces.

 Many of these patterns were made before Christ, but were unknown in modern times until the work of Maria Reiche, a German scientist.
-She spend decades measuring them and creating maps working ground level.
+She spent decades measuring them and creating maps working from ground level.
 They are more visible from the air and in recent years A Japanese scientist has mapped many more designs using drones.

 Nobody was aware of the Nazca lines when the Pan-American Highway was built so it goes right through the middle of some of the lines.
 Travelling to the overlook, towers and the Maria Reiche Museum required passing lots of freight trucks.
 The little Hyundai did surprisingly well with five occupants.